tersesystems/echopraxia/README.md

 Logback is a little more complicated, because there is no direct way to get the logging event from a logger.
 Instead, a special `caller` marker is added, and an appender is used to extract caller data from the marker and set it on the event,

-To enable it, you must set the context property `echopraxia.async.caller` to `true`, and wrap your appenders with `com.tersesystems.echopraxia.logstash.CallerDataAppender`:
+To enable it, you must set the context property `echopraxia.async.caller` to `true`, and wrap your appenders with `com.tersesystems.echopraxia.logback.CallerDataAppender`:

 ```xml
 <configuration>